tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 > "GitHub Actions usage is free for public repositories and self-hosted runners" - [GitHub](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions)

-If you're using GitHub issues for blogs, your GitHub repo is probably public anyways, so this route is free so long as you're not creating more than one PR every two seconds.
-Within GitHub Actions, you even have access to a secret that contains an access token which you can use to create issues using the GitHub API.
+If you're using GitHub issues for blogs, your GitHub repo is probably public anyways, so this route is free so long as you're not creating more than one blog every few seconds or so.
+Within GitHub Actions, you even have access to a secret that contains an access token which you can use to create issues through the GitHub API.

-I made [this GitHub Action which](https://github.com/marketplace/actions/social-action), when given a configuration file `.github/social.yml` containing something like the following, will automatically create new issues for you as necessary:
+I made [this GitHub Action](https://github.com/marketplace/actions/social-action) which, when given a configuration file `.github/social.yml` containing something like the following, will automatically create new issues for you as necessary:

 ```yml
 api_version: v1/social # versioned configuration API